imrafaelmerino/java-fun/docs/README.md

 Sometimes you need to generate a Json which key-value pairs are not independent to each other.
 Consider the following example.
 If the generated value for the key 'a' is Nothing, then no element is inserted.
-When the key 'a' doesnt exist, then an integer between 0 and 10 is associated to the key 'b', and then the same integer plus one is associated to the key 'c':
+When the key 'a' doesn't exist, then an integer between 0 and 10 is associated to the key 'b', and then the same integer plus one is associated to the key 'c':

 ```